How to communicate with an ex you can’t stand?

 Let go of unrealistic expectations

-Choose your moment, though.
-Best not to broach the subject having just prized your six-year old away from Grand Theft Auto whilst your ex fixates on footy from your former sofa.
+Choose your moments carefully when you communicate with your ex.
+If you do need to discuss screen time, best not to broach the subject having just prized your six-year old away from Grand Theft Auto whilst your ex fixates on footy from your former sofa.
 Take a deep breath and address the issue after you’ve plumped your own cushions really, really well.

 Body language and the mirror

-Pay attention to your gestures when communicating with your ex.
-Consider your tone of voice and facial expressions.
+Consider your tone of voice and facial expressions when you communicate with your ex.
 It’s a good indicator of your natural responses and emotions.
-Likewise, observe those of the other party, as you may be able to take cues and gain understanding of how he feels.
-This little cheat sheet is a handy starting point.
+Likewise, observe those of the other party, as you may be able to take cues and gain an understanding of how he feels.

 Practice relaxing your facial muscles and shoulders so that next time you open the door, your face looks less like botched Botox and projects the serene, self-assured and happy person that you are without him.